Walking Pad Benefits & Buying Guide

 Video

-Budget: Budget walking pads deal less effectively with heat, especially with continuous use (1+ hours).
-To mitigate this, follow the "Treadmill Care" section below.
-Generally expect 1-2 years out of these mills; compared to the non-budgets which could last 8-10 years.
-Personally I take the trade-off - I don't know where I'll be in 2 years, nor how the next gen will improve the tech.
-And with Amazon's extended warranty, I've been refunded for every treadmill death.
+Budget ($100-$900): Budget walking pads deal less effectively with heat, especially with continuous use (1+ hours).
+To mitigate this, follow the walking pad maintenance guide.
+Expect 2 years from them; if less, it's ether a bum brand or insufficient maintenance.
+Compared to premium treadmills which can last 8-10 years.
+I personally take the trade-off - I don't know where I'll be in 2 years, nor how the next gen will improve the tech.
+And with a strong warranty, who cares.

-Non-budget: LifeSpan, Unsit.
-These can run continuously for much longer (6-9hrs for LifeSpan).
+Premium ($1k-$2k): LifeSpan & Unsit.
+These can run continuously for much longer (6-9hrs).
 Their motors are more durable.
 When you do have problems, they come with long warranties and you'll typically have a service rep come fix it.
 They're much larger and heavier than budget mills, so they'll be more a permanent fixture than a wheel-away.
-For LifeSpan/Unsit, do still follow "Treadmill Care".
-The only maintenance-free mills are manual (eg Walkolution) - because they're motor-free.
+Do still follow the maintenance guide.
+Don't be fooled, they're not maintenance-free, just maintenance-forgiving.

 Walking Pad Maintenance